Skip to main content

 Supplementary Materials

-Full technical report, raw data exports, and CERN department one-pagers are available in the gated section.
-Credentials: username fdrp-reader, password published in the paper footnote.
+Full technical report, raw data exports, and CERN department one-pagers are available in a gated section.
+To request reviewer access, email [email protected].

 Access supplementary data →